-Prerequisites: PEPI-11 and Teacher Approval
+Prerequisites: PEPI-II and Teacher Approval Credit: 1 unit

 The third year is a continuation of the core materials and experiences of the PEPI-11 program.
 The course is designed to expose students to various educational opportunities associated with physical education.